-The Company reports revenue by segment in Note 5 to these Consolidated Financial Statements.
+The Company reports revenue by segment in Note 5 - Segment Information.
 The following table presents revenue by service offering and segment, as well as a reconciliation to total revenue for the years ended December 31, 2023, 2022 and 2021.
 Along with reimbursable expenses and other, total revenue by service offering represents our revenue from customer contracts.